pajmd/ctronics_ipcam/README.md

 #### Environment variables
 In the section **Environment** of the **Compose** definition I added the definition of the variables that will be passed to the app.

+## Running the Service after modifying the Dockerfile od script

+* delete the container
+* delete the image
+* **UP** the service to rebuild the image, build the container and run it.
+*